Position Types and Benefits#

 Types of Positions#

 A classified position is an authorized/budgeted, fully-benefitted position.
 Classified positions may be full-time (the equivalent of a forty-hour workweek), or part-time (the equivalent of a minimum of twenty and a maximum of thirty-nine hour week), and may be either "exempt" or "non-exempt" per the Fair Labor Standards Act (FLSA).
 Classified positions include both management and non-management positions.
 All employees in classified positions who have completed their initial period of introductory status may be terminated only for cause.

 All full time sworn police officers maintaining the rank of Lieutenant and below of the Police Department of the City of Fort Collins, and Community Service Officers and Dispatchers equivalent to the rank of Lieutenant or below.
 Employees covered by the collective bargaining unit are eligible for benefits as defined by the collective bargaining agreement.
 Collective Bargaining employees are considered classified positions and may be terminated only for cause.

 Hourly positions are categorized as unclassified.
-For unclassified employees, the employment relationship is always at the mutual consent of the City and the employee.
-Accordingly, either the employee or the City may terminate the relationship "at will" at any time with or without cause or notice.
+For unclassified employees, the employment relationship is always at the City's and the employee's mutual consent.
+Accordingly, either the employee or the City may terminate the relationship "at will" at any time, with or without cause or notice.

 Variable Hourly Positions